Setting up Your Inbox

 To set up a new inbox, visit here and click "Create Inbox."
 Name your inbox and select a channel where you'd like new tickets to be posted.

 If your inbox channel is private, you'll need to invite Wrangle to the channel before any tickets can be created.
-To invite Wrangle, open the channel details in Slack, click "Integrations," then "Add an App."
+You can automatically invite Wrangle when setting up your inbox by checking this box:

 After you've named your inbox and assigned it to a channel, you'll then have the option to assign user roles, like agents, admins, and more.